 Today, however, we understand how important and prevalent social media is with LinkedIn, Facebook, Twitter, YouTube, Instagram, Pinterest, Snapchat, and several others that are dominating people’s time spent online.

-Granted, there have been some changes recently made by the titans of technology.
+Granted, there have been some changes made by the titans of technology.
 Google shut down Google+ due to significant data breaches and the low number of users.
-Facebook continues to struggle with federal regulators, recovering from being hacked, and is now in the process of changing their business model.
+Facebook continues to struggle with federal regulators, recovering from being hacked, and is now in the process of changing its business model and its name.

 So, while there have been failures and changes underway, consider this: